What’s it all about?

-An ultra-brief writing burst to start your morning with focus and purpose before you get on with the rest of your day.
+An ultra-brief writing burst to start your morning with focus and purpose before you get on with the rest of your day, and give you ideas for recalibrating your first-thing routines.
 No need to book; the Zoom link will be circulated to programme participants.
 08:30 to 09:30.

 I don’t know how I would be able to do my research and writing from another country and without access to libraries and study spaces, including cafes, over the past 9 months without the Baille Gifford Writing Program.
 There have been some huge writing challenges for me from the start of Covid to the present and the best way through them was to keep up my writing partnerships.

 I’ve recommended this programme to so many people – I told my counsellor about it and he looked it up and was incredibly impressed by the depth of planning and sheer helpfulness of the resources.
 I honestly don’t think I would have got through this Mst without it.
 In the term before I joined, I was basically unable to write and had to apply for a 3 week deadline extension over christmas to complete my work – and it was still under the word count when I submitted it.
 In the ensuing two terms, I’ve submitted 3 full length pieces of work by the deadline.
 I can still barely believe it!
 I’m going to carry things I’ve learnt from this programme into so many areas of my life.
 I cannot overstate how helpful and meaningful I have found it.